araheem5133/araheem-casestudy/README.md

 # Abdul Raheem Case Study
 ## Requires Docker to run via docker-compose
+## Built using the Django framework.
+Search indexing done with a PostgreSQL backend and an Elastic Search local cluster.

 ### Clone repository into a container and run the application with the following commands:
 pip install -r requirements.txt